hthoft/SAFMiniProject2.0/README.md

 This module is included with various inputs and outputs, such as optical sensors detecting the positions of a part and pneumatic valves that operate movement of the drillhead.
 All of these functions are controlled with a PLC.
 In this case the PLC is a Festo CECC-LK.
 It is equipped with 12 digital inputs, 8 digital outputs, and 2 fast digital inputs.

 ![Festo CECC-LK](https://user-images.githubusercontent.com/72069575/147491957-62b63138-e6fc-47c2-83e5-5711a5f14aab.png)

+## Project tasks

+1. Read the pallet RFID tag when a pallet moves to the module you are working on
+2. Send the RFID info to a PC via TCP/IP as an XML-encoded string
+3. The PC program shall decode the information and display the relevant information on screen during program execution
+4. The PC program shall return an estimated processing time to the PLC via TCP/IP
+5. The PLC shall simulate the physical processing time by letting the pallet wait for the returned time.
+6. The decoded data shall be stored in a file on the PC, so that it can be analyzed later.